sebastienvercammen/make-promise-race-safe/README.md

 ## The Problem

-I happily refer you to @mcollina's [original documentation about "The Problem"](https://github.com/mcollina/make-promises-safe#the-problem).
+I happily refer you to the [original documentation about "The Problem"](https://github.com/mcollina/make-promises-safe#the-problem) by [Matteo Collina](https://github.com/mcollina).

 ## The Solution